 - In a large bowl, mash bananas.
-Add milk or milk alternative, honey, cinnamon, and vanilla.
+Add milk, honey, cinnamon, and vanilla.
 Stir to combine.

 - Add oats and blueberries to banana mixture.
 Stir to combine.

 - Using a ¼ cup measure, place a heaping scoop into each cup.
-Bake for 20 minutes or until set and edges are slightly brown.
+Bake 18-20 minutes or until set and edges are slightly brown.